Flutter-gg-1/API-assignment/README.md

 - **Display specific quantity of photos**: the app will Display specific quantity of photos based in user choice.

-- **Display specific post**: The app will Display specific post based on post id.
+- **Display specific post**: The app will Display specific post based on user id.

 - **State Managment**: The app use BLoC State Managment.